 Several studies have been conducted to find the best states for teachers.
-In terms of income, the top state is New York, which pays teachers an average of over $76,000 per year.
-Alaska comes in behind New York as the state with the second-highest salary for teachers.
-Connecticut, California, and Massachusetts also have high average salaries for educators.
+In terms of income, the top state is New York, which pays teachers an average of over $92,222 per year.
+Massachusetts comes in behind New York as the state with the second-highest salary for teachers.
+Connecticut, California, and Washington also have high average salaries for educators.

 To get a more comprehensive look at the best states for teachers, we can look at a study conducted by WalletHub.
 This study looked at 25 indicators, including safety and income growth potential, to determine which states are the most teacher-friendly.
 Indicators were categorized into Opportunity & Competition and Academic & Work Environment.
-Teacher salaries below are based on data from the 2018-2019.
+Teacher salaries below are based on data from the 202122–2019 school year.

-Utah is the second-best state for teachers in the U.S. Utah is ranked third for Opportunity & Competition.
+Utah is the second-best state for teachers in the U.S. Utah is ranked first for Opportunity & Competition.
 Despite being one of the best states for teachers, Utah has a high pupil-to-teacher ratio of 22:1, with many high school teachers reporting as many as 40 students in their classes.
 This is likely because the state has a teacher shortage.
-The average annual teacher salary in Utah is $50,342, the ninth-lowest in the country.
+The average annual teacher salary in Utah is $58,619.

-With an overall score of 54.03, New Jersey is the third-best state for teachers in the nation.
+With an overall score of 54.53, New Jersey is the fifth-best state for teachers in the nation.
 New Jersey ranks fourth for Academic & Work Environment.
 New Jersey has the fourth-lowest pupil-to-teacher ratio at 12:1 and the second-highest public school spending per student, spending about $21,866 per student.
-New Jersey's public school systems are also ranked third in the U.S. The average teacher salary in New Jersey is $70,212, the ninth-highest in the country.
+New Jersey's public school systems are also ranked third in the U.S. The average teacher salary in New Jersey is $79,045.

-Virginia is ranked seventh-best overall for teachers, ranking 11th for Opportunity & Competition and Academic & Work Environment.
+Virginia is ranked sixth-best overall for teachers, ranking 7th for Opportunity & Competition and ninth for Academic & Work Environment.
 Virginia's public schools are ranked fourth overall in the country.
 The state spends about $12,216 per student, around the national average.
 The pupil-to-teacher ratio is below the national average at 14:1.
-Virginia teachers get paid an average of $52,466, which is the 19th-lowest in the U.S.
+Virginia teachers get paid an average of $59,965.

-The eighth-best state for teachers in the United States is Maryland.
-Maryland is ranked third for Academic & Work Environment.
+The seventh-best state for teachers in the United States is Maryland.
+Maryland is ranked second for Academic & Work Environment.
 Maryland has the tenth-best public school systems in the U.S. The state spends about $14,206 per student, above the national average.
 Maryland is also the second-most educated state in the country.
-The average teacher salary in the state is the seventh-highest in the U.S. at $70,463.
+The average teacher salary in the state is the ninth-highest in the U.S. at $75,766.